No-Name-World/Academic.-Notebook/Python Programming/Starting Out with Python (5 GE)/Chapter 0002/Review Questions (Multiple Choice).md

 **Answer**: a. %

+## Question 18:
-**Question 18**: Suppose the following statement is in a program: price = 99.0.
+Suppose the following statement is in a program: price = 99.0.
 After this statement executes, the price variable will reference a value of which data type?
 - a. int
 - b. float
 - c. currency